The Church of St John the Evangelist

 The People's School, Astley St, Stalybridge.

-In 1888 the Joseph Rayner Stephens Memorial was erected in Stamford Park, Stalybridge, and there is a blue plaque to him on the original frontage of Stalybridge Town Hall.
+In 1888 an obelisk commemorating Joseph Rayner Stephens was erected in Stamford Park, Stalybridge, and there is also a blue plaque commemorating him on the Waterloo Rd/Trinity St portico of the former Stalybridge Town Hall*.
 He is also remembered by Rayner Stephens High School on Yew Tree Ln, Dukinfield.

 The Cotton Tree Inn opened in 1830 and it was so named because its opening coincided with the opening of cotton mills in the Newton area by Ashton Brothers.
 It closed in 2012.